arcus-azure/arcus.security/docs/preview/03-Features/secret-store/provider/dapr-secret-store.md

 ⛔ Does not support [synchronous secret retrieval](../../secrets/general.md).

 ## Installation
-Adding secrets from Dapr into the secret store requires following package:
+Using the Dapr secrets building block with Arcus requires the following package:

 ```shell
 PM > Install-Package Arcus.Security.Providers.Dapr